shopwp/documentation/docs/guides/common-issues.md

 Try temporarily deactivating your other plugins and check again.
 You may also need to disable any host-level cache.

+Another thing to look for is whether your website has a CDN enabled.
+If it does, try temporarily disabling this to see if the error goes away.

 ## Error: while calling undefined

 When you receive this error, there's a good chance it's because your web server is running out of memory.
 Or it has hit the max execution time during the syncing process.